dr-richard-barker/BRIC_LED_AWG/README.md

 ---

-# now analyse each of the cluster with GO biological processes
+# Now analyse each of the cluster with GO biological processes
  input_selectGO5 <- 'GOBP'	#Gene set category

 ---